elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 ![](2024-02-23-14-09-16.png)

 We can replace this button for an **Update rules with no conflicts** button.
-Clicking this button would make a request to `/upgrade/_perform` with a payload that includes only rules that have no conflicts.
-That payload can be built out of the response of the `/upgrade/_review` endpoint, including only rules with no conflicts and specifying that all rules should be updated to their `MERGED` version, which represents the "clean" (conflictless) update.
+Clicking this button would make a request to `/upgrade/_perform` with a payload that includes only rules that don't have non-solvable conflicts.
+That payload can be built out of the response of the `/upgrade/_review` endpoint, including ids of such rules and specifying that all rules should be updated to their `MERGED` version.

 ```ts
 // [PSEUDOCODE]